-You should avoid the flashy-looking bikes.
-Don’t buy anything with disc brakes, suspension, lots of gears, or fancy accessories.
-These parts may make the bike look modern and higher end but they usually perform terribly.
+It’s best to avoid the flashy-looking bikes with disc brakes, suspension, lots of gears, or fancy accessories.
+These parts may make the bike look modern, flashy, and higher-end but they usually perform terribly.

-Barebones bikes are better because the more basic components that they come with are slightly higher quality and more reliable.
+The more basic bikes are preferable because the more basic components that they come equipped with are slightly higher quality and more reliable.
 There are a couple of reasons for this.
 First, basic bike parts are simpler to build and cost less.
 For example, rim brakes are easier to build and cheaper than disc brakes.
 At the low price point of Walmart bikes, cheap rim brakes will perform better than cheap disc brakes.

 Manufacturers can also spend a bit more on the components when they aren’t spending money on more modern components and fancy features.
-The manufacturer can afford to ship the bike with slightly higher-end rim brakes while still meeting their price point.
-If the bike comes with more expensive disc brakes, the manufacturer will have to cut corners somewhere else to meet their price point.
-If you want to add features like a rack or lights, you can always add them on later.
+For example, the manufacturer can afford to ship the bike with slightly higher-end rim brakes while still meeting their price point.
+If the bike came with more expensive disc brakes, the manufacturer would have to cut corners somewhere else to meet their price point.
+Extra features like a rack or lights also mean the corners had to be cut somewhere else.
+Maybe the frame was cheapened so the manufactuerer could afford to include a rack.
+If you want these features, you can always add them on later.